Senior Lecturer in Art, Emeritus

-I teach the introductory architecture studio and a new studio emphasizing sustainable design strategies.
+I teach the introductory and advanced architecture studios and a studio emphasizing sustainable design strategies.
 (I’m also a practicing architect.)
-By concentrating on design problems and spending some time looking at how specific well-known buildings relate to basic design themes, I attempt to broaden and deepen my student’s understanding of architecture.
+By concentrating on design problems and spending some time looking at how specific well-known buildings relate to design themes, I attempt to broaden and deepen my students’ understanding of architecture.
 Their search for creative answers to the design problems I assign brings clarity to the large issues of the field.
-With some guidance, students seek to find their own design voices.
-(The basses and sopranos of a full chorus emerge by the close of the semester.)
+With guidance, students seek to find their own design voices.
+The basses and sopranos of a full chorus emerge by the close of the semester.
+Late night discussions in the studio can be as useful as class time.
 Every problem ends with a group review of the class’s work led by a jury of design professionals.
 The cauldron of public review brings intensity to the studio that reveals both the flaws and the genius of each student’s scheme.
-(The late night discussions that accompany preparation for the design reviews can be as useful as the formal teaching process itself.)
-While several students from each class eventually go on to architecture school, the larger purpose of each studio is to develop insight into architectural issues for students with a broad range of interests by getting them to sit down and design.
+While some students eventually go on to architecture school, the larger purpose of each studio is to develop insight into the universally useful design process for students with a broad range of interests by getting them to sit down and design.